 Once these are defined, you can begin to identify which data points are necessary to find the answers you need.
 You can track hundreds or even thousands of different user actions, but most questions require less than a dozen to find the answer.
 Let’s take a look at which user actions you should be tracking.

 You’ll want to begin thinking about the different steps in your customer journey and how a customer may go through them.
-Throughout this article, the examples will be based on a fictitious company, KittyCarts, that sells cat products and has a site, blog, app, and camera feature.
-At Indicative, we use KittyCarts as our demo data.
-Using KittyCarts, let’s say we want to increase new feature engagement through our engagement funnel.
+Using our PetBox example, let’s say we want to increase new feature engagement through our engagement funnel.

-We determined the first user flow we are going to track is new user adoption of the KittyCam filter, we identified as a critical engagement metric.
-Continuing with our example, we have rolled out a new feature and want to analyze how users are moving between app installation and applying the KittyCam filter.
+We determined the first user flow we are going to track is new user adoption of the PetCam filter, which we identified as a critical engagement metric.
+Continuing with our example, we have rolled out a new feature and want to analyze how users are moving between app installation and applying the PetCam filter.

-Mapping out this process is important because you are able to visualize what your customer must do to move from app installation to applying the KittyCam filter.
+Mapping out this process is important because you are able to visualize what your customer must do to move from app installation to applying the PetCam filter.
 Once this data is being tracked, you can also identify any points of friction.
-For example, if all new users open KittyCam, but never use the KittyCam feature, there may be something wrong with the filter.
+For example, if all new users open PetCam, but never use the PetCam feature, there may be something wrong with the filter.

 Now that you’ve mapped out your first key funnel, you can create a clear definition of each step.
 Our example journey would look like this:

-- A user installed the app on their device.
+- App Installed: A user installed the app on their device.

-- A user opened the app for the first time and landed on the intro screen.
+- Intro Landing Screen: A user opened the app for the first time and landed on the intro screen.

-- The user selected a signup method, using social media or email authentication.
+- Sign Up Selected: The user selected a signup method, using social media or email authentication.

-- The user reviewed their name and phone number, then clicked “confirm.”
+- Personal Details Confirmed: The user reviewed their name and phone number, then clicked “confirm.”

 You can now begin to think about the context of each of these events and how they can give insight into user behavior.
 For example, is a user who completed “Sign Up Selected” using Facebook more likely to complete the flow than a user who signed up directly on the app?
 These contextualizing bits of data will become the event properties tied to each event, and they enable you to segment your users and compare behavior between groups.

-To ensure a clean data taxonomy, it is just as important to create definitions for event properties as it is to create them for events.
+To ensure a clean data taxonomy, it’s just as important to create definitions for event properties as it is to create them for events.
 Our example’s data taxonomy would look like this:

-- The type of filter chosen by the user.
+- Apply PetCam Filter Type: The type of filter chosen by the user

 A data tracking plan lays out which events to track, where those events go in the code base, and why those events are important to your business.
 Having a tracking plan benefits all members of your team because it builds consistency.